FosterCommerce/craft-commercereports/README.md

 ### DateRangePicker

 The DateRangePicker combines the popular `daterangepicker/daterangepicker.js` jQuery plugin (isolated in the DatePicker component) with custom UI for selecting and saving preset date ranges.

+## Filters

+Each of the pages within the plugin has a set of filters that can be applied to the results.

+### Order Status

+This filter lets you choose between any or all custom order statuses.
+Examples would be "New", "Shipped", and "Completed", but they can be anything depending on what custom order status you have in Commerce.
+Selecting an option from this filter clears all other filters.

+### Payment Status

+The Payment Status filter lets you choose between "Paid", "Partial", "Unpaid", or "All".
+Selecting an option from this filter clears all other filters.

+### Search

+The search box lets you search orders by the following criteria: Customer name, customer email, order number, order status, or payment status.
+Using the search will not clear any other filters you have applied.

+## Export to CSV

+This feature allows you to export the results to a CSV spreadsheet.
+Any filters applied to the results will apply to the exported CSV document.

+## Orders Page

+Shows a high-level overview of orders within the selected date range.

+### Top Paragraph

+The top paragraph shows stats for revenue and number of orders at a glance.
+It also compares this data to the previous period and shows the percentage change.

+### Total Orders Chart

+The Total Orders chart shows the number of orders in the selected range, the percentage change vs. the previous period, and a graph showing the trend over time during the selected date period.

+### Average Value Chart

+The Average Value chart shows the average order value in the selected range, the percentage change vs. the previous period, and a graph showing the trend over time during the selected date period.

+### Average Order Quantity Chart

+The Average Order Quantity chart shows the average number of items across all orders in the selected range, the percentage change vs. the previous period, and a graph showing the trend over time during the selected date period.

+### Results table

+The results table shows all orders for the specified date range which match any criteria applied via the filters.

+## Items Sold Page

+Shows the products that have been sold during the specified date period, ordered from most sold to least.

+### Item Column

+The name of the product.

+### SKU Column

+The product SKU.

+### Product Type Column

+The product type.

+### Total Sold Column

+The total times that this product has been sold across all orders in the selected date range.
+Also shows the number of orders that this product was sold in; clicking this will show a list of all orders containing this product.

+### Total Sales Column

+The item price multiplied by the total sold for the given date range.